How Your External Actions Align With Your Values

 • Marianne Williamson, spiritual activist, author, lecturer and founder of The Peace Alliance

-My sister sent me this wonderful quote a few months ago, and it’s been on my mind this week.
+My sister sent me this wonderful quote a few months ago, and it’s been on my mind lately.
 It reminds me of how often I worry about what others think and stop myself from realizing my full potential.
 Maybe it’s because I don’t want to offend someone I’m working with or I’m in a situation where I don’t want to outshine a family member.
 Sometimes I find myself holding back information or actions because I’m afraid of taking up someone else’s space or because I don’t want to attract envy or jealously.
 Whatever it is, I realize that it happens more often than I’d like.
 This kind of consideration to others is based on fear rather than inspiration or love.

 As we listened to the stories of our 10-year-old visitors, we saw them shine in our candlelit circle.
 One minute, we were holding our sides from laughing so hard as Bella told us the story of the most embarrassing event in her life, and in the next moment, we were held in close attention as Estelle told us a story about an adventure she had at camp last summer.
 In both cases, these girls shone in their ability to recount their stories of humor and life lessons.